 What?
 That you don’t have to quit your job to travel ?

 In the past few years it seems like traveling is a biological imperative for all millenials.
 Don’t get me wrong, there are very few things in this world that I enjoy more than being with my backpack in a remote and unknown location.
 I know that I would enjoy a life on the road.
 I do not need a lot to live.
-And, of course, writing about travel, it’s been a while since the first time that I was asked why I didn’t quit my job to travel full time.
+And, of course, writing about travel, it’s been a while since the first time that I was asked: why don’t you quit your job to travel full time?